Licensed to practice in California. Specializes in LGBTQ, Life Transitions, Trauma and PTSD and 8 more.

 In our first session together, here's what you can expect

-In our first session, after reviewing any questions you might have about paperwork or policies, we will go over your goals for our time together.
-We can explore this by thinking about how you might want to feel in the future, any actions you feel motivated to take, or any areas of your life you want to explore.
+Our first session will be focused on getting to know one another.
+We will go over your goals for our time together and can talk through how you might want to feel in the future, any actions you feel motivated to take, or areas of your life you want to explore in therapy.
 Together, we will set goals or intentions for our work together.
-I will ask you about previous experiences in therapy and leave ample time for you to ask any questions that might be important for you to know about your therapist.
+I may ask you about previous experiences in therapy and will always leave ample time for you to ask any questions that might be important for you to know about your therapist.

 The biggest strengths that I bring into our sessions

-I have worked in the mental health field for 10 years; for the last 6 years it's been in the capacity of a therapist, but before that I had counselor, advocate, and case management roles in community mental health.
-In this time I have worked with people of all age groups in a wide range of setting including classrooms, emergency rooms, hotlines, in LGBTQ+ Centers, and both virtual and in-person therapy offices.
-My experience in community mental health has given me a very decolonial and systems-aware perspective that informs the way I support others through therapy.
-I believe that getting a holistic view of someone's like and the way that they are impacted by the systems of oppression at large in this day and age, which result from the long term effects of colonialism, capitalism.
+I have worked in the mental health field for the last ten years of my life; the last six years my work has been in the capacity of a therapist.
+Before that I worked as a classroom counselor, an advocate for survivor of sexual and domestic violence, and a case manager in community mental health settings.
+I have worked with people of all ages in a wide range of setting including classrooms, emergency rooms, hotlines, LGBTQ+ Centers, and both virtual and in-person therapy offices.
+My lived experiences and pre-graduate education together with my career in community mental health have given me a decolonial and systems-aware perspective that strongly informs the way I support others through therapy.
+In order to deeply understand someone, it is important to get a holistic view of their life experiences and their own perspective on the ways that they are impacted by the systems of oppressions in this day and age.
 Acknowledging the reality of the times we are living in ensures that in the therapy room, you can feel more at ease to explore mental health in a way that feels authentic and free of judgement.

 The clients I'm best positioned to serve